Landau theory for finite-time dynamical phase transitions

 By the Legendre transform~\eqnref{legendre} of $\Lambda(k,t)$, we obtain the rate function $I(\msc{Q},t)$, shown in \Figref{rf_senv}(a).
 At the critical time $\tcenv$ when $\Lambda(k,t)$ starts developing the flat region, $I(\msc{Q},t)$ acquires a kink around vanishing $\msc{Q}$.
 The location $\msc{Q}=0$ of the kink is determined by the vanishing slope of the flat $k$-interval in $\Lambda(k,t)$.
 At the kink, the derivative $\partial_\msc{Q}I(\msc{Q},t)$ attains a finite jump, centered at $k_0$ [see \Figref{rf_senv}(b)], whose magnitude, in turn, corresponds to the width of the flat $k$-interval in $\Lambda(k,t)$.

-The minimum of the rate function represents the typical, average, amount of heat $\langle \msc{Q}\rangle$ exchanged between the system and the bath.
-As time evolves, $\langle \msc{Q}\rangle$ takes increasingly negative values, because the bath transfers heat into the spin system to increase its temperature, $\beta\to\bq$.
-For $t\gg\tau$, $\langle \msc{Q}\rangle$ settles at a finite value while the spins equilibrate with the bath.
+The minimum of the rate function represents the typical, average, amount of heat $\langle \msc{Q}\rangle$ released from the system into the environment.
+As time evolves, $\langle \msc{Q}\rangle$ takes increasingly negative values, because the typical net heat flow occurs from the environment into the spin system, increasing its temperature, $\beta\to\bq$.
+For $t\gg\tau$, $\langle \msc{Q}\rangle$ settles at a finite value, while the spins equilibrate with the environment.
 During this process, the value $I(0,t)$ of the rate function at the kink increases, which implies that the event $\msc{Q}=0$ becomes less typical, i.e., less probable, at larger times.

-Figures~\figref{rf_senv}(c) and (d) show the (positive) initial and final magnetisations $q^*_{k^*}(0)$ and $q^*_{k^*}(t)$ as functions of the heat $\msc{Q}$ they generate.
+Figures~\figref{rf_senv}(c) and \figref{rf_senv}(d) show the (positive) initial and final magnetisations $q^*_{k^*}(0)$ and $q^*_{k^*}(t)$ as functions of the heat $\msc{Q}$ they generate.
 As the critical time $\tcenv$ is approached, both $q^*_{k^*}(0)$ and $q^*_{k^*}(t)$ develop a cusp at $\msc{Q}=0$, the location of the kink in $I(\msc{Q},t)$.
-The cusp is sharp and non-differentiable for $t\geq\tcenv$, and arises because the Legendre transform~\eqnref{legendre} contracts the finite, flat $k$-interval in \Figsref{scgf_senv}(c) and (d) where $q^*_k(0)=q^*_k(t)=0$ to the single point $\msc{Q}=0$.
+The cusp is sharp and non-differentiable for $t\geq\tcenv$, and arises because the Legendre transform~\eqnref{legendre} contracts the finite, flat $k$-interval in \Figsref{scgf_senv}(c) and \figref{scgf_senv}(d) where $q^*_k(0)=q^*_k(t)=0$ to the single point $\msc{Q}=0$.
 Consequently, for $t\geq\tcenv$, $q^*_{k^*}(0)$ and $q^*_{k^*}(t)$ vanish at $\msc{Q}=0$ but are otherwise finite.
-As function of $\msc{Q}$, the symmetry~\eqnref{timerev} implies, that the optimal fluctuations for $\msc{Q}$ and $-\msc{Q}$ are related by time reversal, so that their initial and end points in \Figsref{rf_senv}(c) and (d) swap places for $\msc{Q}\to-\msc{Q}$.
+As function of $\msc{Q}$, the symmetry~\eqnref{timerev} implies, that the optimal fluctuations for $\msc{Q}$ and $-\msc{Q}$ are related by time reversal, so that their initial and end points in \Figsref{rf_senv}(c) and \figref{rf_senv}(d) swap places for $\msc{Q}\to-\msc{Q}$.
 In the long-time limit, we observe asymptotic convergence towards the long-time limit (dotted lines), obtained from \eqnref{psboundinf}.